Last Updated on May 8, 2022 by Sorin Petroj

 Summary – Rules through the history of table tennis

 There are a few more important rules that I will single out, and that is why they are briefly written here.
-As a reminder for all today’s players, I hope it will help in further play and enjoyment in this beautiful sport.
+As a reminder for all today’s players, I hope it will help in further play and enjoyment of this beautiful sport.

 Introduction of two-color rackets